If you’re entered for our Notley Autumn Duathlon you will be needing to read the race instructions which are here. Notley Duathlon Autumn 2014

 All the Born2Tri races were released for entries on Boxing Day and can be found on Entry Central.
 They are:

-As always we will be looking for volunteers to help us put on these events, so please add the dates to your diary.
 Born2Tri always has an excellent response from our members to help at the races but remember if you are entering a Born2Tri event you should volunteer at another, without helpers these races cannot go ahead.

-Head Coach Teresa looks at the phenomenon of first time triathletes going long distance.
+Level 3 Coach Teresa looks at the phenomenon of first time triathletes going long distance.

 There seems to be a trend to rush into doing an Ironman distance race with very little or no experience of racing triathlon at all.
 Why is this trend growing?
 More and more IM’s are being put on locally and around the world or similar and yet entry fees can cost phenomenal amounts of money and yet mass participation is increasing.
 What is the attraction and why do so many approach these races with very little training or simply not enough knowledge of what it takes to complete one?